carjed/smaug-genetics/README.md

 ### Summary

-This repository contains the scripts necessary to reproduce the analysis of genome-wide germline mutation patterns described in (citation here).
+This repository contains the scripts necessary to reproduce the analysis of genome-wide germline mutation patterns described in [Carlson et al., (2017)](http://biorxiv.org/content/early/2017/02/14/108290).
 Scripts are written in R, perl, and UNIX shell.

 ### Dependencies